MAKEUP PRODUCTS (NON-PERMANENT)

 10881

-While many chemicals in cosmetic products pose little or absolutely no danger, several dozen have been associated to substantial medical issues, such as neurological harm and cancer.
-Cosmetic chemicals get into the body through the skin and inhalation, and pose similar dangers as food chemicals, per this site.
+While most chemicals in cosmetics pose very little or zero danger, some have been associated with serious health issues, including cancer, and neurological harm.
+Cosmetic chemicals can enter the body through inhalation, the skin, and ingestion, and lead to the same dangers as food chemicals, per this site.

-Chemicals and contaminants linked to cancer can be found in water, food, and many other commonly used items.
-Still, no group of consumer items is susceptible to less government direction than cosmetics and other personal products, including Eyeshadow.
-Although most of the chemicals and contaminants in cosmetics almost certainly pose minimal risk, being exposed to a few has been linked to worrying health concerns, including cancer.
+Chemicals linked to cancer are found in water, food, and many other ordinary goods.
+But, no type of consumer goods is accountable to less government management than cosmetics, including Eyeshadow.
+While most of the chemicals in cosmetics likely present little risk, exposure to some has been linked to critical health issues, such as cancer.